kiki-eng/alx-low_level_programming/0x09-static_libraries/README.md

-README for static libraries in C
+README for static libraries in C.